 Again, according to Everest, Pinnacle Enterprises have achieved significantly higher operational excellence than other enterprises, especially in improving staff productivity, process accuracy, and regulatory compliance.
 More to that, Pinnacle Enterprises have been significantly more successful in enhancing business value by improved employee experience and top-line growth.”
 See the graph below.

 And let’s not disregard the customer experience, the factor most responsible for driving revenue.
 By automating many middle- and back-office tasks connected to customer queries, companies can lower the “average handle time” (AHT), process requests with greater accuracy, and create higher customer satisfaction.

 4. Why is an integrated platform superior?

-point solutions that require integration of RPA and AI through APIs and web services, or
+- Point solutions that require integration of RPA and AI through APIs and web services, or

-a single Intelligent Automation Platform that natively integrates all of the capabilities required to automate an end-to-end process or an entire role.
+- A single Intelligent Automation Platform that natively integrates all of the capabilities required to automate an end-to-end process or an entire role.

 Some of the benefits attributed to the first approach include “reduced single-vendor dependency” and “access to a wider partner ecosystem.”
-In our opinion, these both have their own down sides: more vendor management and more service checks to write.
+In our opinion, these both have their own downsides: more vendor management and more service checks to write.